IPacketClassifier

 Ieee8021qTimeAwareShaper compound module

-This module implements the IEEE 802.1Q time aware shaper.
+Implements the IEEE 802.1Q time aware shaper.

 Ieee8022LlcLayer compound module (no description)